Mission & Outreach

 Kitchen Training for the Community Soup Kitchen

 Many of you already volunteer in the serving line when PCCT has their day at the Community Soup Kitchen (CSK), which is typically one day a month.
 But did you know that at PCCT we only have 3 people trained to work in the kitchen on our CSK day?
 It would be great to have a couple more people trained and able to serve, so that the same 3 people don’t have to do it every month.
-Great news!
-The CSK is offering a kitchen training session this fall.
-See the details below.
 Taking this training enables you to volunteer to work in the kitchen and you will learn many food safety tips, which are useful in your own kitchen.
 The CSK staff members who run the kitchen are super friendly and you partner with people from other churches.
 It is rewarding and lots of fun!
-See details below and if you have any questions about what working in the kitchen is like, contact the church office.

 Family Promise, in partnership with dozens of churches and synagogues throughout Morris County, provides a rotating shelter for families experiencing a temporary loss of housing.
 It is one of the few organizations that houses families together as an intact unit.
 PCCT serves as a host site four weeks per year, and a team of our volunteers makes each week run smoothly.
 Volunteers are needed to host guests at PCCT, cook dinner, stay overnight, provide groceries, and do laundry.

-Many people will not go hungry thanks to you.
+Pumpkins arrive on Wednesday, October 4 and the Patch opens on Thursday, October 5, 2017, at 2 pm!
+Many people will not go hungry thanks to your support.
 While the purchase of the pumpkins themselves help support the Navajo Indians in New Mexico who grow them, all profits made by their sale are distributed between the Morristown Community Soup Kitchen and the Hillside Food Bank.

 About 100 PCCT members volunteer their time to help sell the pumpkins, in addition to over 60 energetic teens who helped unload the truck and spread them over the front lawn.
 Even the rotten ones are used by local farmers as feed for animals and the leftover pumpkins go to an animal shelter.
 This is truly a community effort.